G-S9N6DX06CF

 Their alarm call is a high-pitched screech.

-This defense seems to very effective against lions.
+This defense is amazingly effective against lions.

 They also sleep in this position, so it is unlikely that they will get caught unprotected.